What Is Point-of-Sale (POS) Security?

 - Segment your network.
 An external network is great for customers at a brick-and-mortar store—they get free Wi-Fi, and you’re likely collecting useful data.
 However, make sure you’ve segmented your network because hackers can easily exploit a system and gain access to payment information.
 Use an internal network only for payment processing and business-related internet use.

 - Keep an eye on point-of-sale activity in your system.
-Make sure sales and inventory counts make sense and that there aren’t any anomalies in the activity.
+Make sure sales and inventory counts make sense and that there aren’t any anomalies in the activity; you should already be checking for discrepancies as part of your regular POS reconciliation process.
 Also, if your team uses handheld devices to accept payments from customers, make sure you collect them all at the end of the day and lock them up.
-Employee theft is one concern, but a device could be lost or stolen at some point, and you need to take appropriate action if this happens.
+Employee theft is one concern, but a device could be lost or stolen at some point, and you need to plan for how to prevent this and how to mitigate the damage if it does happen.

 - Have a contingency plan.
-Businesses should be prepared in case their POS system is compromised.
+Businesses should be prepared with a predetermined and detailed plan in case their POS system is compromised.

-Sometimes, the best point-of-sale security efforts can’t prevent a breach.
-When a data breach occurs, it is important for your business to react quickly and efficiently.
+Sometimes, even the best point-of-sale security efforts can’t prevent a data breach.
+If your business experiences such a breach—which we hope never happens—it is important for your business to react quickly and efficiently.
 In this case, time really is money as well as reputation.
+Follow the steps below in case a data breach occurs.
+You can also use our downloadable checklist.

 - Step 1: Determine the extent of the breach.
 Identify which systems or networks were compromised and what information was accessed.
 Once the extent of the breach is known, you can start to mitigate the damage.

 - Step 2: Notify customers and employees who may have been affected.
-Let them know how likely they were directly affected (such as cards used between these dates or at this store).
+Let them know how and when they were directly affected (such as cards used during a certain time frame or at a particular store location).
 Include suggestions for protecting themselves, like changing passwords or checking for purchases they didn’t make.

 - Step 3: Consider offering identity theft protection to your customers for a year.
 This can get pricey but goes a long way toward repairing customer goodwill.